cdeanj/nextflow-tychus/tychus-docs/usage.rst

    -forward /path/to/your/fastq/*.fq

-The ``reverse`` parameter allows you to specify the location of the forward read pairs
+The ``reverse`` parameter allows you to specify the location of the reverse read pairs

 .. code-block:: console